-I had a look at lots and lots of the candles available from Amazon, those that are eligible for free shipping and/or Amazon Prime (to make it worthwhile), and calculated the cost per hour to burn the various candles that are available there.
+I had a look at lots of the candles available from Amazon and calculated the cost per hour to burn them – while looking for the best price.

 2-cents per hour Votive Candles

 Based on current pricing (always subject to change), the least cost-per-hour candle that I could find are the following Votive Candles.
 They burn approximately 10 hours each.

 (potential amzn commission at no extra cost to you)